geoffreyadebonojo-zz/cross-poll-be/README.md

   <h2>post /api/v1/sessions</h2>
 This post request logs an existing user into the app and store their info in sessions.
 Below, you can see the correct body format for the request, as well as the two possible responses for a successfull and an errored log in.

+Endpoint to Login a User:

 ![alt text](readme_images/post_sessions.png)

+Correct Body to Log in a User:

 ![alt text](readme_images/post_sessions_correct_body.png)

+Response for a Successfull User Log In:

 ![alt text](readme_images/post_sessions_correct_response.png)

+Response for an Errored User Log In:

 ![alt text](readme_images/post_sessions_error_response.png)